jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ## 1. Description

+**WhiteboxTools** is an advanced geospatial data analysis engine developed by Prof. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html); [jblindsay](https://github.com/jblindsay)) at the [University of Guelph's](http://www.uoguelph.ca) [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/index.html). *WhiteboxTools* can be used to perform common GIS analysis operations, such as cost-distance analysis, distance buffering, and raster reclassification.
+Remote sensing and image processing tasks include image enhancement (e.g. panchromatic sharpening, contrast adjustments), image mosaicing, numerous filtering operations, simple classification (k-means), and common image transformations. *WhiteboxTools* also contains advanced tooling for spatial hydrological analysis (e.g. flow-accumulation, watershed delineation, stream network analysis, sink removal), terrain analysis (e.g. common terrain indices such as slope, curvatures, wetness index, hillshading; hypsometric analysis; multi-scale topographic position analysis), and LiDAR data processing.
+LiDAR point clouds can be interrogated (LidarInfo, LidarHistogram), segmented, tiled and joined, analyized for outliers, interpolated to rasters (DEMs, intensity images), and ground-point can be classified or filtered. *WhiteboxTools* is not a cartographic or spatial data visualization package.

-**WhiteboxTools** is an advanced geospatial data analysis engine developed by Prof. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html); [jblindsay](https://github.com/jblindsay)) at the [University of Guelph's](http://www.uoguelph.ca) [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/index.html).
-Although *WhiteboxTools* is intended to serve as a source of plugin tools for the [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in the library are stand-alone and can run outside of the larger Whitebox GAT project.
+Although *WhiteboxTools* is intended to serve as a source of plugin tools for the [*Whitebox Geospatial Analysis Tools (GAT)*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in the library are stand-alone and can run outside of the larger *Whitebox GAT* project.
 See [Usage](#usage) for further details.
 There have been a large number of requests to call *Whitebox GAT* tools and functionality from outside of the Whitebox user-interface (e.g. from Python automation scripts). *WhiteboxTools* is intended to meet these usage requirements.
-Eventually most of the approximately 400 tools contained within *Whitebox GAT* [will be ported](tool_porting.md) to *WhiteboxTools*.
+Eventually most of the approximately 450 tools contained within *Whitebox GAT* [will be ported](tool_porting.md) to *WhiteboxTools*.
 In addition to separating the processing capabilities and the user-interface (and thereby reducing the reliance on Java), this migration should significantly improve processing efficiency.
 This is because [Rust](https://www.rust-lang.org/en-US/), the programming language used to develop *WhiteboxTools*, is generally [faster than the equivalent Java code](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=java) and because many of the *WhiteboxTools* functions are designed to process data in parallel wherever possible.
 In contrast, the older Java codebase included largely single-threaded applications.

 The *WhiteboxTools* project is related to the [*GoSpatial*](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust. *WhiteboxTools* has however superseded the *GoSpatial* project, having subsumed all of its functionality.